dimiboeckaerts/HyperdimensionalComputing.jl/README.md

 ## Embedding sequences

 HDC is particularly powerful for embedding sequences.
-This is done by creating embeddings for k-grams and aggregating the n-grams found in the seuqence.
+This is done by creating embeddings for n-grams and aggregating the n-grams found in the sequence.

 ```julia
 # create dictionary for embedding